Skip to main content

 EV Charger Rebates & Incentives by State

 How much can you save on an EV charger installation?
 Federal, state, and utility incentives can cut your costs by $1,000 or more — but the amount depends on where you live.
 Use our free lookup tool to find every rebate and tax credit available in your state, then see your total estimated savings.
-Pair these results with our ROI Calculator to see exactly how fast your Level 2 charger pays for itself.
+Pair these results with our Charging Cost Calculator to see exactly how fast your Level 2 charger pays for itself.

 Email me my results